Videoscandals

 The Videoscandals (Videoescándalos) were political scandals in Mexico in 2004 when videos of prominent politicians taken with hidden cameras were made public.
 The majority of them involved politicians in corrupt dealings with former business man Carlos Ahumada, and another showed a politician spending money in Las Vegas.

 The videos

 The videos are listed in order of chronological appearance on television.

 Jorge Emilio González

-The first video shown on national television was of Jorge Emilio González Martínez the Ecologist Green Party of Mexico (PVEM) leader (a long time ally of the PRI party).
-He was taped by one of his own party members, who introduced to him the businessman interested in the project, allegedly negotiating a $2 million bribe in cash to assist in the development of a hotel in an ecologically protected area.
-The three met in the PVEM headquarters.
+The first video shown on national television was of Jorge Emilio González Martínez, the Ecologist Green Party of Mexico (PVEM) leader (a long time ally of the PRI party).
+He was taped by one of his own party members, who introduced him to the businessman interested in the project, allegedly negotiating a $2 million bribe in cash to assist in the development of a hotel in an ecologically protected area.
+The three met at the PVEM headquarters.